Inheritance Tax (IHT) is a complex area but here are some basic principles that anyone considering inheritance issues should be aware of:

 - IHT has to be paid within 6 months after death.

-- IHT can be paid by instalments – the first one due 6 months after with the second instalment due 12 months after that.
+- IHT can be paid by installments – the first one due 6 months after with the second installment due 12 months after that.

 - Interest is added to the Inheritance Tax from the date it is due.